Direct Fisher Score Estimation for Likelihood Maximization

 \subsubsection{Experimental details}

-The gradient comparison experiment corresponding to plots of Figures~\ref{fig:grad_comp_sim_mini} and \ref{fig:fig-7} were ran for a bivariate Gaussian mean model with \(10\) observations.
-Observations were generated from a true mean of \( (1.0, 1.0) \), and the Fisher score estimates were taken at the observation means, which is also the maximum likelihood estimator.
+The gradient comparison experiment corresponding to the plots of Figures~\ref{fig:grad_comp_sim_mini} and \ref{fig:grad_comp_sim_full_2d} was carried out for a bivariate Gaussian mean model with \(10\) observations.
+Observations were generated from a true mean of \( (1.0, 1.0) \) (Figure~\ref{fig:grad_comp_sim_full_20d} used a 20-dimensional Gaussian with the same setting), and Fisher score estimates were taken at the observation means, which is also the maximum likelihood estimator.
 The uncertainty was obtained by repeating \( 100 \) runs of the score estimation for both methods.

-The multivariate Gaussian parameter estimation accuracy in Figure~\ref{fig:mvt_gaussian_sim_budget} was performed with \( 100 \) observations, and with parameter dimensions of \( d=5, 20\) for \( 100 \) optimization steps, using \( 100 \) repeated runs as with the previous experiment.
+The multivariate Gaussian parameter estimation accuracy in Figure~\ref{fig:mvt_gaussian_param_dim_all_scaling_full} was performed with \( 100 \) observations, and with parameter dimensions of \( d=5, 20, 50, 100\) for \( 100 \) optimization steps, using \( 100 \) repeated runs as with the previous experiment.
+Figures~\ref{fig:mvt_gaussian_param_dim_scaling} and \ref{fig:mvt_gaussian_param_dim_scaling_full} were performed in a similar way, by fixing a total simulation budget of \( 1000 \) and increasing parameter dimensions of \( d=2, 5, 10, 20, 50, 100 \).
 The true parameters used to generate the observations were similarly taken to be a vectors of ones as with the previous experiment.
 The \( (a,c) \) hyperparameters for the KDE-SP gradient method was selected from a grid of \( [10^{-2}, 10^{-1}, 10^{0}, 10^{1}, 10^{2}, 10^{3}] \times [10^{-2}, 10^{-1}, 10^{0}, 10^{1}, 10^{2}, 10^{3}] \).